LEARNAcademy/syllabus/cat-tinder/connecting/fetch-create.md

 # Cat Tinder Fetch for Create Functionality

-## Overview
+#### Overview
-- It is time to create new cats in our database!
-- We will have two applications running on our machine at the same time.
+It is time to create new cats in our database!
+We will have two applications running on our machine at the same time.
 The Rails app will run on `localhost:3000` and the React app will run on `localhost:3001`.

-## Learning Objectives
+#### Learning Objectives
-- Implementing fetch to post new items to our Rails database

-## Set Up
+- can make cross-origin requests from the UI to an API
+- can set state with the JSON data that is returned from our fetch request

+#### Process
 - The Rails app will run on `localhost:3000`
 - The React app will run on `localhost:3001`

+---
-## Posting Cats
+### Posting Cats
 The frontend is going to send the Rails API information, then Rails will use Active Record to post that information to the database.

 We already have a method that logs the form data for our new cat, so we can convert that method into a post request.

 The fetch request will be made to the URL that is running the Rails API.
 In this case, our Rails app is running on `localhost:3000`.
 We are making a request to the post route of our Rails app.
-Remembering our RESTful routes, we know that we need to make a **POST** request to a route called "/cats" to create a new cat.
+Remembering our RESTful routes, we know that we need to make a **POST** request to a route called `"/cats" `to create a new cat.

 Since our fetch needs to send data from the frontend to the backend we need to format our request.
 We need to send the information in the body of the request, and specify the header to accept JSON, and specify our HTTP method.

 Our fetch call will return a Promise.
-If the Promise is resolved successfully we can call the `catIndex` method to reload the cats array that will include the new cat.
+If the Promise is resolved successfully we can call the `readCat` method to reload the cats array that will include the new cat.

 **/src/App.js**
 ```javascript